yojoecapital/MacroPolo/README.md

 # MacroPolo

-- This is a program for Windows Systems that allows you to create and manage keyboard macros and perform text substitutions through and an easy-to-use command-line interface
+- This is a program for Windows Systems that allows you to create and manage keyboard macros and perform text substitutions through and an easy-to-use command-line interface.
 - To access it easier, place the path of the `MacroPolo` directory in user's `Path` Environment Variable.

 ## Usage